 Caution.
 There is no requirement for law enforcement to tell you what rules might apply when you talk with them.
 There is no requirement for anyone who holds one of these privileges to talk with law enforcement during an investigation.
 Now it's true a military member who is only a witness could be ordered to cooperate in an investigation.
 But, the privilege applies.
 So, as one prosecutor tried to do in a case I had some years ago, they cannot order a military spouse to testify against the other spouse if they don't want to, nor can the non-testifying spouse be punished for exercising the privilege.

 Keep in mind that it is a "communication" that is privileged.
-There may be other interactions that are not privileged.
+There may be other observations or interactions that are not privileged.
 If the spouse decides not to claim spousal incapacity that spouse can testify about physical acts you did/what she saw you do.
 Your military defense lawyer should be addressing this through a motion in-limine, because there is a potential issue of actions that are considered testimonial and might be inadmissible for that reason.

 Keep in mind that the privilege doesn't apply if the communication is made with a third party present.